Quota Mechanisms: Finite-Sample Optimality and Robustness: Comparing our quota mechanisms with JS's

 \section{Comparing our quota mechanisms with JS's}

 In this section, we formally describe JS's quota mechanisms.
-Then we establish three results. \begin{enumerate}[label = \Roman*.] \item Every type of every agent gets weakly higher expected utility under the equilibrium we construct in \cref{res:optimal_transport_bound} than under the equilibrium constructed by JS in their associated quota mechanism. \item \cref{res:optimal_transport_bound} fails if we use JS's definition of a quota mechanism.e \item A weaker version of the bound in \cref{res:optimal_transport_bound} holds for JS's quota mechanisms. \end{enumerate}
+Then we establish three results. \begin{enumerate}[label = \Roman*.] \item Every type of every agent gets weakly higher expected utility under the equilibrium we construct in \cref{res:optimal_transport_bound} than under the equilibrium constructed by JS in their associated quota mechanism. \item \cref{res:optimal_transport_bound} fails if we use JS's definition of a quota mechanism. \item A weaker version of the bound in \cref{res:optimal_transport_bound} holds for JS's quota mechanisms.
+This weaker bound is sufficient for the asymptotic results (\cref{res:equivalence} and \cref{res:error_bound}). \end{enumerate}